-RapidRide is coming to the Rainier Valley in 2024
+Coming to the Rainier Valley in 2024

 Public transit is an important part of how we will meet the diverse needs and priorities of our rapidly growing region.
 Our current growing demand for transit requires access to public transportation that is frequent and on-time.

-RapidRide R Line improvements
+RapidRide R Line features

 What’s happening now?

-- The new RapidRide R Line route and station locations
+- RapidRide R Line station locations.

-- People want faster, more reliable buses.
+- People want more reliable bus service.

 - Riders use the current route as a local service, not just for commuting.